Best 100% Free VPNs That Work with Netflix

 There is one major downside to using Windscribe Free for Netflix.
 The VPN imposes a 10GB monthly data limit on free-tier users.

 For context, 10GB allowance equates to roughly four hours of HD Netflix streaming a month.

 Though it’s common for free VPNs to enforce data caps – and Windscribe Free’s 10GB offering is among the highest we’ve seen – four hours of streaming a month just isn’t a lot.

 To know more, read our complete guide to streaming Netflix with Windscribe.

 Mobile-only VPN that unblocks US Netflix with no data limit.

 VPNHub Free is not an especially private or good VPN all-round, but it does work with Netflix.

-In our latest streaming tests, we found that the VPN can reliably and consistently unblock US Netflix content from our base in London, UK.
+In our latest streaming tests, the VPN reliably and consistently unblocked US Netflix content from outside the United States.